 Helping truck accident attorneys better understand hours of service regulations

 Truck driver fatigue is the hot topic right now for truck accident lawyers and the trucking industry, and for a very good reason.
 Truckers are often pushed to drive beyond physical – and legal – limits.
 Most often, they’re forced to do this by trucking companies aiming to cut corners and save money.
 For the truckers, breaking these hours of service regs can mean the difference between putting food on the table, or being next in the unemployment line.

 But a tired truck driver is as impaired as an intoxicated driver.
 And truck driver fatigue is one of the most common causes of preventable truck accidents, both in Michigan and across the country.

 It’s important to stop truck driver fatigue, and I’m going to tell you how.

 Rule of the Road No. 1 – Hours of Service Regulations

-Hours of service regulations are found at 49 CFR ??
+Hours of service rules are found at 49 CFR ??
 395.3 and 395.8, and are some the most important federal regulations for lawyers to remember in any truck crash case.
-Knowledge of hours of service regulations, coupled with a careful study of a truck driver’s record of duty status (or daily log book) and supporting documents, can reveal truck driver fatigue.
+Knowledge of hours of service regulations, coupled with a careful study of a truck driver’s record of duty status (or truck driver log book) and supporting documents, can reveal truck driver fatigue.

 Truck driver fatigue is typically caused by inadequate sleep, working too many hours or driving while sick.
 Studies have found truck driver fatigue to be a more potent driving impairment than the influence of drugs or alcohol — yet a wide number of truck drivers bend the rules to maximize their time behind the wheel.
 In an effort to combat dangerous truck driver fatigue, the Federal Motor Carrier Safety Administration (FMCSA) strictly regulates the amount of time truck drivers spend their workday driving and being classified as “on-duty.”
 Under 49 CFR ?
 395.3, drivers are limited to 60 hours of compensated work in a seven-day period or 70 hours in an eight-day period.

 Under the current rules, truck drivers can be driving on the road for 11 hours each shift, up to 70 hours per week.